Junior Web Developer (CHI #1819-99)

-The American Lung Association has a great opportunity for a National Specialist - Web Developer to join our incredible team in our Chicago, IL Office.
+The American Lung Association has a great opportunity for a Junior Web Developer to join our incredible team in our Chicago, IL Office.
 Working as a member of the Digital Strategy & Information Technology Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

 In this role, you will be responsible for creating, updating and troubleshooting constituent facing websites and other online materials, properties and platforms.
 Provides internal facing technical support to both the core work team and to select association staff members.

 - Working as part of the Digital Strategy team to create, enhance and troubleshoot public facing online properties

 - Leverage the underlying platform architecture to collect data insights based on visitor behavior.

 - Create, execute, measure and refine long-term web strategy focused on growth.